Home / Recipes / Desserts / Cookies / Trader Joe’s No Bake Cookie Butter Cookies

 Tips & tricks to achieve the most delicious cookies of your life!

-Begin by combining the butter, brown sugar, granulated sugar and milk in a sauce pan.
-Cook over medium heat until the mixture melts and begins too boil.
+1. Begin by combining the butter, brown sugar, granulated sugar and milk in a saucepan.
+Cook over medium heat until the mixture melts and begins to boil.

-Why do you need to add the Vanilla Extract off of the Heat for this No Bake Cookie Butter Cookies?
+Why do you need to add the Vanilla Extract off of the Heat?

 We add the vanilla extract {or any other extract} off of the heat because they normally contain a small amount of alcohol.